TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 $$ (advdifi)

-This **instationary** advection-diffusion equation describes the time evolution of a **constituent** $c(x,t)$ that is transported with flow velocity $u$ and at the same time diffuses (or spread) with a diffusion coefficient $\kappa$ as time proceeds.
+This **instationary** advection-diffusion equation describes the time evolution of a **constituent** $c(x,t)$ that is transported with flow velocity $u$ and at the same time diffuses (or spread) with a diffusion coefficient $\kappa$.
 This PDE is classified as a *parabolic* one.

 In some cases, however, we may be interested in the steady state only.
 In this respect, the following **stationary** equation will be considered

 $$
   u\frac{dc}{dx} - \kappa\frac{d^2 c}{dx^2} = 0
 $$ (advdifs)

+which renders the balance between advection and diffusion.

 ```{note}